 Opportunities also exist for overseas study.
 An international experience is worthwhile and may act to strengthen the transcript of students pursuing a track in anthropology in particular.
 Students may want to take advantage of study abroad to strengthen their foreign language skills through one of the many language immersion programs.
 Interested students should consult with their preceptor and with the coordinator of International Education at the College.

-Sociology/anthropology majors who have a B average in all of their course work and who have also maintained a B average in program courses completed at Richard Stockton College may be eligible for membership in Alpha Kappa Delta, the International Sociology Honor Society.
+Sociology/anthropology majors who have a B average in all of their course work and who have also maintained a B average in program courses completed at Stockton University may be eligible for membership in Alpha Kappa Delta, the International Sociology Honor Society.
 At least four sociology courses must be taken prior to initiation.

 The program also participates in the Gerontology (GERO) supporting study and in the topical concentrations in African-American Studies, Jewish Studies and Women’s Studies.
 SOCY/ANTH students are encouraged to pursue their interests in these fields of study and may obtain minor certification upon the completion of the necessary requirements.